History of PlayStation in Timeline

 October 2023: PlayStation 5 Slim Released

-In October 2023, a revised slimmer design for the PlayStation 5, similar to past "slim" rereleases, was released.
-This model features 1 TB of internal storage and replaces one of the USB-A ports with USB-C.
+In October 2023, a revised slimmer design for the PS5, similar to past "slim" rereleases, was released.
+Besides the slimmer design, the slim model features 1 TB of internal storage and replaces one of the USB-A ports with USB-C. The base version also removes the internal optical disc drive, replaced by an external drive.

 PlayStation®5 Digital Edition (slim)